Day 1. Arrival in Ulaanbaatar

 - The discounted price is the price for 2 people (below) less the discount.

-- Mongolian Ways Ltd. reserves the right to change tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.
+- Mongolian Ways Ltd. reserves the right to change The Best Of Mongolia Classic Tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.

 - $344 Single Room Supplement